yegor256/blog/_posts/2024/feb/2024-02-06-research-flow.md

 I strongly recommend not to continue to the next step, unless the previous one is discussed and approved.
-Doing so may lead to larger frustration on your side, when you write almost the entire paper and we both realize that the entire piece must be re-written and experiments must be re-done.
+Doing so may lead to larger frustration on your side, when you write almost the entire paper and we both realize that the whole piece must be re-written and experiments must be re-done.